We all need to know how to deal with road rage because it happens on the road every day. You may be the victim if you aren’t the one causing it.

 So, if someone starts harassing you on the road, a good way to avoid the drama is to stay focused on your destination and nothing else.

-Talking on phone, playing loud music or engaging in other distractive behavior might get the attention of a person with road rage to start charging at you.
+Talking on the phone, playing loud music, or engaging in other distractive behavior might get the attention of a person with road rage to start charging at you.
 To avoid that, just focus on driving and nothing else.

 While most people don’t care if you record them on camera, a video recording can come in handy if they try to accuse you of doing something you didn’t do.

 III.
 What to Do If You Are a Road Rage Victim

 Eventually, you might become a road rage victim, and that’s when things can get scary.
 Here are useful tips that may save your life: